 Generally speaking, the purpose of chocolate tempering is to make the structure of chocolate stronger and firmer, so that it can be moulded, shaped and withstands warmer temperatures.

-Just think about that batch of fudge or caramel you made the other day that crystalised because you’ve stirred it when it was boiling.
+Just think about that batch of creamy fudge or salted caramel sauce you made the other day that crystalised because you’ve stirred it when it was boiling.
 Well, with sugar crystals you can see the crystallisation really quickly and it’s obviously something you want to prevent when you make your fudge.

 The same crystallisation process happens to the chocolate (the cocoa butter to be precise), but because the crystals are so small, you can’t really see them.
 In chocolate case, you want to create strong crystals, which then help the chocolate to have a nice strong structure, beautiful shine and a hard snap.
 Melted tempered and un-tempered chocolate looks unfortunately very similar, so you’ll just have to trust me on this one.